 Students come from backgrounds in healthcare, biomedical sciences, and computer science.
 Their diversity creates a unique, collaborative learning environment.
+For more information about what we are seeking in our applicants, please take a look at our prerequisites.

 Being in New York City is a huge asset.
 Local institutions collaborating with Weill Cornell Medicine include New York-Presbyterian Hospital, Memorial Sloan Kettering Cancer Center, the Hospital for Special Surgery, The Rockefeller University, the State Department of Health, the New York City Department of Health and Mental Hygiene, and more.